Our School App Stay connected on the go...

 There are four assessment objectives for the Edexcel Level 3 Extended Project course: AO1 Manage (17%); AO2 Use Resources (22%); AO3 Develop and Realise (44%) and AO4 Review (17%).
 Teachers can only give limited guidance on the choice of project topic because students are assessed on the quality of their project planning and management.

-At the start of the academic year, a weekly plan will be provided for the full two year course which indicates key deadlines.
+At the start of the academic year, a weekly plan will be provided for the full two year course which indicates key dates.
 A copy of the mark scheme is also provided to give details of how marks are awarded in each of the three mark bands.
-A rough grade equivalent is indicated on the mark scheme but the grade boundaries, set by the exam board, are subject to change each year.

 - A Project Proposal Form